SENSAAS/sensaas-py/README.md

 	python utils/ordered-catsensaas.py matrix-sensaas.txt catsensaas.sdf

-or if you want to only retrieve solutions having a gfit+hfit score above a defined cutoff:
+or if you want to only retrieve solutions having a gfit+hfit score above a defined cutoff (here the cutoff 1.1 is chosen):

 	python utils/ordered-catsensaas.py matrix-sensaas.txt catsensaas.sdf 1.1